BYD Auto: GAC BYD

 In August 2014, BYD and GAC Group established a joint venture called Guangzhou GAC BYD New Energy Bus Co., Ltd. to produce electric buses in Guangzhou, the city where GAC is based.
 BYD holds a 51 percent stake while GAC held 49 percent.
 The joint venture mainly supplies buses to the local bus operator Guangzhou Bus Group.

 Alexander Dennis

 In 2015, BYD partnered with Alexander Dennis to produce all-electric buses for the British market, including London's first all-electric double-decker.
-Alexander Dennis built their Enviro200EV single-deck and Enviro400EV double-deck products on BYD's chassis.
+Alexander Dennis built their first-generation Enviro200EV single-deck and Enviro400EV double-deck products on BYD's chassis.
 By 2023, the partnership had produced 1,500 buses.